Blog

 Last August I promised to explain how it was that the tiny native population of tiny Nauru, one of the Polynesian islands in the Pacific, is descended from native Taiwanese.

-In 1947, Thor Heyerdal, a Norwegian anthropologist and adventurer, undertook an epic voyage of 6,500 km in a flimsy, primitive raft made of balsa-wood and bamboo.
 He and his five companions sailed and drifted westward from Callao, near Lima in Peru on the west coast of South America, to the Tuamotu Islands in Polynesia on the other side of the Pacific Ocean.
 The purpose of his gruelling, hazardous 14-week voyage was to prove the feasibility of the theory that the Pacific islands were populated by people, ie Peruvian Indians, whose ancestors had made a similar trip a millennium earlier.

 In 1950, he wrote a hugely popular book about the experience, the Kon-Tiki Expedition, and the theory was widely accepted as fact.
 He died in 2002 aged 87.